Zahida Rahemtulla grew up in a big family in Burnaby on the unceded

 Her first play, The Wrong Bashir, premiered to sold-out runs in Vancouver and

-was released by CBC’s PlayME in 2025.
-The play will be produced off-Mirvish
+was released by CBC’s PlayME in 2025 and the play will next be produced off-Mirvish

 in Toronto in 2027.
 Her second play, The Frontliners, a comedic drama